Please follow & like us :)

 • Prepare a large bowl and line it with paper towels to receive the sfingi coming out of the oil.
 The paper towels will absorb the excess oil from the sfingi.

-• Remove the sfingi from the oil and set them on the paper towels to cool.
+• Remove the sfingi from the oil using a slotted spoon and set them on the paper towels to cool.

 • Prepare another bowl with granulated sugar.